adityabandal/blockchain/README.md

 # blockchain

-Building a blockchain with Javascript
+Building a blockchain with Javascript to understand how blockchain and cryptocurrencies work!